sam-aldis/Codename-Fennec/README.md

 ## Codename - Fennec

-*The future of shopping is comming soon!*
+*The future of shopping is coming soon!*

 <pre>Get discounts and onto the beta track before everyone else at the link below
     <a href="https://reg.ukjp-labs.com">Register Interest</a>
 </pre>

 #### What is Fennec?